Volkel Air Base

-Volkel Air Base (Vliegbasis Volkel) (IATA: UDE, ICAO: EHVK) is a military airbase used by the Royal Netherlands Air Force (RNLAF) - Dutch: Koninklijke Luchtmacht (KLu), and is located near the village of Volkel, Netherlands.
-It is home to two F-16 Fighting Falcon squadrons, No 312 and No 313.
-A third squadron formerly present at the airfield, No 311 Sqn, was officially disbanded on 27 September 2012.
-It also houses a maintenance, logistical, a base Squadron for the RNLAF, and also the 703rd Munitions Support Squadron, part of the 52nd Fighter Wing from the United States Air Force.
-Besides military use, a trauma helicopter operated by ANWB Medical Air Assistance on behalf of the Radboud University Nijmegen Medical Centre is based here.
-The Dienst Luchtvaart Politie also makes use of Volkel Air Base.
+Volkel Air Base (Vliegbasis Volkel) (IATA: UDE, ICAO: EHVK) is a military airbase used by the Royal Netherlands Air Force (RNLAF) - Dutch: Koninklijke Luchtmacht (KLu), located near the village of Volkel, Netherlands.
+Located in the north-east corner of the province of North Brabant, the air base is home to two F-35 squadrons, No. 312 and No. 313 and a maintenance, logistical, base squadron for the RNLAF.

+Volkel also houses the 703rd Munitions Support Squadron, part of the 52nd Fighter Wing from the United States Air Force.
+After more than 50 years, former Prime Minister Ruud Lubbers in 2013 officially confirmed the presence of 22 B61 nuclear bombs at Volkel.
+In 2021 training with the latest B-61-12 modification began and in December 2023, 14 F-16 could be seen performing an elephant walk (aeronautics) before take off.